 In case of an immediate threat, you can always get in touch with the Police or with the nearest Brno Municipal police department.
 If a physical assault happens, the police can order the aggressor to leave the household and ban them from returning for up to 14 days.
 For future evidence, it is also recommended to see a doctor or a specialist to document the injuries.

-To discuss your options you may turn to various counselling and help centres (see the list below).
+You may turn to various counselling and help centres to discuss your options (see the list below).
 The Czech police have summed up how to proceed in case of domestic violence in an overview (in Czech) available on their website.
 One more tip on how to leave an abusive partner can be found here.

 Useful websites and contacts

 Social, legal and psychological counseling for persons threatened by domestic violence.
 They speak English.